Newnew Polar Bear

-Newnew Polar Bear is a Hong Kong-registered feeder container ship.

-The vessel damaged the Balticconnector natural gas pipeline in the Gulf of Finland in October 2023 by dragging its anchor for several hundred nautical miles.
+Newnew Polar Bear is the former name of a feeder container ship that damaged the Balticconnector natural gas pipeline in the Gulf of Finland in October 2023 by dragging its anchor for several hundred nautical miles.

 Description

 Newnew Polar Bear is a fully-cellular feeder container ship with a container capacity of 1,620 twenty-foot equivalent units (TEU) and a deadweight tonnage of 15,952 tons.
 The ship is 169 m long, 27.2 m wide, and has a displacement of 23847 t when loaded to the maximum draught of 9 m.
 The ship has a crew of 17 and berthing for up to 12 passengers in six cabins.

 Newnew Polar Bear is powered by a single low-speed two-stroke crosshead diesel engine driving a controllable pitch propeller.
 The ship's eight-cylinder MAN B&W 8S50MC-C is rated at 12640 kW and is capable of propelling it at a speed of 20 kn.
 In addition, the ship has three 880 kW 12-cylinder Cummins KTA-38-M auxiliary generators to produce electrical power.
 For maneuvering at ports, Newnew Polar Bear has a 950 kW bow thruster and a 650 kW stern thruster.

 The ship was built to the highest Finnish-Swedish ice class of 1A Super.